santosvini/30daysCSS/README.md

-# 30daysCSS challenge about use HTML5 and CSS3 fos practices habilities
+# 30daysCSS challenge about use HTML5 and CSS3 for practices habilities